-The Primary Contractor and its BH-MCO may voluntarily cover services that are in addition to those covered under the State Plan and in lieu of services.
-The cost of these services will not be included when the payment rates are determined pursuant to 42 CFR §438.3.
+The Primary Contractor and its BH-MCO may voluntarily cover services that are in addition to those covered under the State Plan and are not ILOS.
+The cost of these services will not be included when the payment rates are determined pursuant to 42 CFR § 438.3.